subscriptions-project/swg-js/docs/link-flow.md

 This flow is normally originated from another surface and allows the reader to link this publication's subscription to that surface.
 See [Subscriptions APIs](./core-apis.md).

 The link flow would normally be executed by a 3p surface to let a user to claim an existing subscription.
 However, SwG client provides `linkAccount` and `setOnLinkComplete` APIs for testing purposes.

+# SwG Link Save flow

+This flow is normally originated from the publisher and allows the reader to link publication's subscription to the reader's account.

+To start saving subscription link, provide a token or a callback to get the token corresponding to the readers subscription:

+subscriptions.saveSubscription(tokenOrCallback);

+A list of user's accounts will be surfaced and the user can select the account to be linked to the subscription token.
+Upon saving this link, a non-blocking confirmation will be shown to the user.